Niagara Falls Illumination

 Enjoy the Niagara Falls Illumination Board's enhanced falls illumination!

 The illumination of Niagara Falls was first made permanent in 1925 with 24 carbon arc searchlights.
 In 1974, a major enhancement replaced the lights with a new Xenon system, which received minor updates in 1997.
 Now almost 20 years later, the Niagara Falls Illumination Board is excited to showcase the new LED lights.
 The $4-million revitalization project uses the latest technology to light the Horseshoe and American Falls.
-This new lighting will provide over twice the current brightness and a wider range of colours allowing for a full palette of colour combinations that wasn't available in the past.
+This new lighting will provide over twice the current brightness and a wider range of colours, allowing for a full palette of colour combinations that wasn't available in the past.
 The new, energy-efficient system will also use 82% less power than the previous Xenon lights.

-Every evening beginning at dusk the Falls are lit in the colours of the rainbow - don't miss the unmatched beauty of the Falls at night!
+Every evening beginning at dusk, the Falls are lit in the colours of the rainbow - don't miss the unmatched beauty of the Falls at night!

-Illumination of the Falls has been Financed and Operated by The Niagara Falls Illumination Board since 1925.
+Illumination of the Falls has been financed and operated by The Niagara Falls Illumination Board since 1925.

 Niagara Falls Illumination Schedule Calendar